querkmachine/encyclopedia-robotica/src/index.md

 redirect_from: ["/wiki/Main_page"]
 ---

-Welcome to **Encyclopedia Robotica**, an online resource for _robotkin_: those who identify as artificial, digital beings such as machines, cyborgs, artificial intelligences, and computer programs.
+Welcome to **Encyclopedia Robotica**, an online resource for [robotkin]: those who identify as artificial, digital beings such as machines, cyborgs, artificial intelligences, and computer programs.

+[robotkin]: {{ 'robotkin' | pageUrl }}

 ## Browse by